 ICE - Internal combustion engine: These are engines that are typically found in the cars of today that run on either gasoline or diesel.
 Included in this term are engines that run on compressed natural gas or LPG as they burn or combust the gas.
 There is no electric motor used in these types of powertrains or vehicles.

-MHEV - Mild hybrid electric vehicle: a vehicle that primarily uses the internal combustion engine for its power with a supplementary electric motor that helps the engine achieve better performance or better fuel efficiency.
+MHEV - Mild hybrid electric vehicles or MHEVs are vehicles that primarily use the internal combustion engine for their power with a supplementary electric motor and battery pack that helps the engine achieve better performance or better fuel efficiency.

 HEV - Hybrid electric vehicle: a vehicle that comes with both an electric motor and a gasoline engine as its sources of locomotion and alternates between them equally.
 These vehicles will typically often come with a battery pack as well to allow them electric mobility without the use of the gasoline or diesel engine.
 Hybrid vehicles tend to balance the use of the engine and the electric motor and either the ICE or the electric motor is connected to the wheels in most cases save for some special technologies such as Nissan’s ePower found in the Nissan Kicks.